This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 Active investors typically use ETFs for trading purposes or to buy and hold indexes when they can’t access index mutual funds.

-For example, if you have an investing account with M1 Finance, you’d invest via ETFs instead of mutual funds.
+For example, if you have an account with and investing app, you’d invest via ETFs instead of mutual funds.
 If your account is with Vanguard, you may benefit from using the index fund VFIAX because it’s slightly easier to reinvest capital gains and dividends.

 Best Broker to Buy QQQ or VOO